limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Enumerating Users

-A RoR web application will, by default, produce JSON output, by appending a `.json`.
+A RoR web application will, by default, produce JSON output, by appending `.json`.
 Knowing this will help in enumeration.
 Here, I'm able to determine the users of the site using nothing more than `curl` and a command-line JSON parser `jq`.

 ```
 # curl -s 192.168.30.128/users/{1..20}.json | jq -raM